 As I mentioned last week my project, The Fair Fit Pattern, has grown and evolved into a full fledged method for learning how to create custom clothing.
-Now it is a method, and the Fair Fit Method will be taught as a year long curriculum with courses where you will build customized tops, skirts, and dresses.
-The pattern and set of blocks that you will learn to use will allow you to create a diverse wardrobe of interesting and special garments based on classic looks that are the building blocks of any closet.
+The methods are taught as a series of courses where you will build customized tops, skirts, and dresses.
+The pattern and set of blocks that you will learn to use will allow you to create a diverse wardrobe of interesting and special garments that use the pattern sets as building blocks.

 In each course in the program, you will make 2 garments to learn and practice fashion design concepts specific to my method.
 Each course and project builds on itself, introducing new proportion, fit, pattern, and sewing principles and techniques that incrementally advance you with each project and prepare you for the next course.
 The projects are planned so that as you create a garment, you learn a new skill set with each one, and each garment helps you advance to the next.

-You are learning a process of design, in fact every course in the Fair Fit Method follows this specific plan:
+It's a process of design and every course in the Fair Fit Method follows this specific plan: